Daylily, Hemerocallis spp., is a flowering perennial in the Asphodelaceae family that brightens summer gardens in USDA Hardiness Zones 3 to 9.

 Find Tebuconazole 3.6F Foliar Fungicide from Quali-Pro via Amazon in 1-gallon containers.

-Rust can be difficult to manage, as it has the potential to become fungicide resistant.
+Rust can be difficult to manage, as it has the potential to become resistant to fungicides.

 For this reason, some gardeners alternate a systemic product with a contact, or protective product.
 Contact products are applied to foliage and don’t penetrate the plant tissues.